siddhant1599/SurvivalGAN_Generative-adversarial-networks/README.md

 ### Reproduce the ML pipeline

 Run from the `Models/` directory.
 Expects MSK-IMPACT raw CSV under `Models/datasets_raw/`.
-A GPU is recommended for SurvivalGAN; the vanilla GAN trains in minutes on CPU.
+A GPU is recommended for SurvivalGAN.

 ```bash
 cd Models